gocraft/web/README.md

 One thing you CANNOT currently do is use regexps outside of a path segment.
 For instance, optional path segments are not supported - you would have to define multiple routes that both point to the same handler.
 This design decision was made to enable efficient routing.

-### 404 handlers
+### Not Found handlers
 If a route isn't found, by default we'll return a 404 status and render the text "Not Found".

-You can supply a custom 404 handler on your root router:
+You can supply a custom NotFound handler on your root router:

 ```go
 router.NotFound((*Context).NotFound)